Computer-access/Kannada-Phonetic-Keyboard-Sulekhanee/README.md

 4. Run the Setup: Locate the extracted folder and double-click the "Setup" icon to initiate the installation process.

-5. Bypass Windows SmartScreen (if prompted): You might encounter a Windows SmartScreen warning dialog.
+5. Bypass Windows Smart Screen (if prompted): You might encounter a Windows SmartScreen warning dialog.
 Since this layout is virus-free, you can safely click on "Learn More" followed by "Run Anyway" to proceed.

 6. Complete Installation: The installation will be completed, making the Kannada keyboard available for use across your system.
 Click "Close" to exit the installation dialog.

 ## How to Use the Keyboard

 To activate the Kannada Phonetic Keyboard Sulekhanee whenever you want to type in Kannada, simply press the Alt+Shift or Windows+Space key combination.
 To switch back to English or another language, press the same key combination again.
-For reference on using this keyboard layout, refer the [Kannada phonetic keyboard sulekhanee manual](https://github.com/narayan-b-raikar/Kannada-Phonetic-Keyboard-Sulekhanee/blob/Main/Manual.md).
+For reference on using this keyboard layout, refer the [Kannada phonetic keyboard sulekhanee manual](Manual.md)

 ### Feedback and Suggestions
 We welcome your feedback and suggestions for improving the Kannada Phonetic Keyboard Sulekhanee.